-Dr Mercier was instructed by the claimant solicitors and provided a report to the court regarding the standard of care provided by the dental surgeon, but at trial he conceded that he had never worked in a hospital setting, and had no experience of teeth extraction under general anaesthetic since 2000.
+Dr Mercier agreed to comment on the standard of care provided by the dental surgeon but later at trial conceded that he had never worked in a hospital setting, and had no experience of teeth extraction under general anaesthetic since 2000.
 He also agreed that an expert oral maxillofacial surgeon providing evidence for the defendant was better placed to comment on the case.

 The claimant in the negligence case discontinued her claim following evidence at trial and the defendants then applied to the court to recoup their legal costs.

-In her judgement awarding a third-party costs order of over £50,000 against Dr Mercier, the recorder criticised the GDP, concluding that he had shown a flagrant disregard for his duties to the court and a lack of understanding of the relevant legal tests.
+In her judgement awarding a third-party costs order of over £50,000 against Dr Mercier, the recorder did not hold back in a barrage of criticisms, concluding that he had shown a flagrant disregard for his duties to the court and a lack of understanding of the relevant legal tests.

 The recorder further held that “but for Dr Mercier’s report, the claim would not have been brought” and that “a public body has been put to considerable expense”.
 Nonetheless, she made it clear that the cost order was made solely on the basis that Dr Mercier was not the appropriate expert to opine in the negligence case.

-A similar order for wasted costs was made against an expert in the case of Thimmaya v (1) Lancashire NHS Foundation Trust and (2) Firas Jamil .
-The expert – Mr Firas Jamil – also failed to exercise his duties to the court, which led to the claimant discontinuing the claim at trial.
+Last year, a similar order for wasted costs was made against an expert in the case of Thimmaya v (1) Lancashire NHS Foundation Trust and (2) Firas Jamil .
+The expert – Mr Firas Jamil – also failed to exercise his duties to the court which led to the claimant discontinuing the claim at trial.